bluaries/django-polls/README.md

 ## Django Polls Application

-Assignment : Learn Django by Implementing the Tutorial App
+Assignment: Learn Django by Implementing the Tutorial App
 - Made a polls app using python with Django.

 by Arisa Pangpeng 6110545678

 ## Requirements

  The application requires
  * Python 3.6 or newer